mayankcs/Currency-Converter/README.md

 2. Target currency code
 3. Amount to convert

-command line app will not only provide converted amount but also will let user know what would have been conversion value if exchange rate of previous/last month or year was applied
+The command line program will not only Display the converted amount, but will also inform the user of what the conversion value would have been if the previous/last month's or year's exchange rate had been used.

 See the demo below:-
 Say i want to convert USD 5 to INR